intro-to-data-science-22-workshop/08-Interactive-maps-leaflet-Lopez-Padmanabhan/README.md

 ## Statement of contributions

-**Daniel López** prepared the practice material and the second half of the presentation slides.
+**Daniel López** prepared the practice material and the last seven slides of the presentation slides.

-**Siddharth Padmanabhan** prepared the first half of the presentation slides and the complete recording.
+**Siddharth Padmanabhan** prepared the first eleven slides of the presentation slides and the complete recording.